Postmortem Anonymization

 What to preserve

-Technical detail: error messages, log excerpts, metric values.
-The lesson is technical.
+- Technical detail.
+Error messages, log excerpts, metric values.
+The technical specifics are the lesson.

 Automation